sayh3x/ETH-Transactions-Viewer/README.md

 2. Enter the Ethereum wallet address when prompted.

-The script will output the received transactions, wallet balance, and the balance converted to USD.
+** The script will output the received transactions, wallet balance, and the balance converted to USD.

 3. Save

-Enter "save" after enter wallet or ener "ctrl+c"
+** Enter `save` After enter wallet or ener `ctrl+c`

 ## Example